 Healing from a hip fracture can be a lengthy process for your elderly loved one.
-Making the healing process easier on her isn’t as difficult as it might first seem.
-All it takes is following her doctor’s orders and keeping an eye on how she’s doing.
+Making the healing process easier on them isn’t as difficult as it might first seem.
+All it takes is following her doctor’s orders and keeping an eye on how they’re doing.

 Get Instructions from Your Loved One’s Doctor